Give Thanks (Safely)

 Thanksgiving day is no different than any other day, our birds are part of our flock ... they want to spend time with us and do what we do.
 So I'm going to give you some safe options for your treasured companion on a special family (flock) day.

-1. Remember it is our teachings that animal protein is detrimental to the digestion of a companion parrot, so just because it is a holiday this changes nothing.
+Remember that animal protein is not recommended for companion parrots; just because it is a holiday it changes nothing.
 Stick to the veggies.
 NO Turkey.

-2. For the 'dressing' a teaspoon of cooked quinoa with cranberries and natural, raw walnuts.
+For the 'dressing' a teaspoon of cooked quinoa with cranberries and natural, raw walnut.

-3. For the sides we have green beans (please remove the strings).
+For the sides we have green beans.
 You can steam them and squeeze a bit of lemon over the top with a sprinkle of celery seed.
 Roast some sweet potato, pumpkin, carrot, fennel, and beets and drizzle them with coconut oil and a sprinkle of fennel fronds.
 Roast a little kale and top it with some red palm oil and a sprinkle of red chili flakes.
 Don't forget the cranberries, they are a great addition.

-5. To wash it down steep a little dish of cranberry and pomegranate 'tea' cooled to just warmer than room temperature.
+To wash it down, steep a little dish of cranberry and pomegranate 'tea' cooled to just warmer than room temperature.

-This is just one of any number of suggestions you can pull together from the plethora of healthy options in our files on http://www.parrotproblemsolving101.com.
+This is just one of any number of suggestions you can pull together from the healthy options in our files on http://www.parrotproblemsolving101.com.
 Go have a look and plan your holiday bird menu ...
-I will be happy to help you tweak your menu plan.
+I will be happy to help you tweak your menu plan and you can find me on our FaceBook Forum.